wavefrontHQ/docs/pages/doc/delta_counters.md

 {% include note.html content="In queries, you don't have to specify the delta character prefix.
 For example, you query `∆aws.lambda.wf.invocations.count` as `ts(aws.lambda.wf.invocations.count)`." %}

-### Best Practices

-Delta counters are like other counters in many ways.
-* You can apply query language functions such as `rate()` to a delta counter.
-* You can create alerts that use delta counters in the condition, for example, to monitor whether the counter goes beyond a certain threshold.

-Delta counters have some special characeristics.
-* The timestamp of a delta counter is the time at which the point was *aggregated* by the Wavefront service.
-For regular counters, the timestamp is the time when the point is *emitted*.
-* If the source for your delta counters stops reporting, Wavefront continues reporting once a minute for 1 hour.
-If the source does not report for an hour, Wavefront resets the delta counter to 0, stops aggregating, and stops reporting.

 ## Using Cumulative Counters